claws/quadcopter/doc/naza-m-lite/software/basic/index.rst

 =====

-This section of the documentation covers how I configured settings in the Basic panel of the DJI NAZA-M LITE Assitant application.
+This section of the documentation covers how I configured settings in the Basic panel of the DJI NAZA-M LITE Assistant application.

 .. toctree::
     :maxdepth: 1